tsne/quant/README.md

 * `NullReporter`: does not write any snapshot
 * `StdoutReporter`: writes the snapshots to the standard output

+To use a custom reporter, implement the [Reporter](https://godoc.org/github.com/thonit/quant#Reporter) interface.

 For a better metrics tracking snapshots of the metrics could be constantly written to a specific location (e.g. a database).
 This can be achieved in two ways: Periodically call the `Report` function of the registry, or starting a `Reporting` and attach the